MicrosoftDocs/VBA-Docs/api/Office.MsoPresetTextEffectShape.md

 # MsoPresetTextEffectShape enumeration (Office)

 Specifies shape of WordArt text.
-You can see a preview of each text effect shape by selecting **WordArt Shape** in the **WordArt** toolbar.
+You can see a preview of each text effect shape by selecting **WordArt Shape** on the **WordArt** toolbar.

 <br/>